burakkurtarir/auth-flow-with-streams/README.md

 }
 ```

-**CacheService** subscribe to the stream.
+**CacheService** subscribes to the stream.
 Don't forget to cancel subscription when you are done.
 ```
 class CacheService {
   StreamSubscription<UserModel?>? subscription;